CongducPham/LowCostLoRaGw/README.md

 	//#define PABOOST
 	///////////////////////////////////////////////////////////////////////////////////////////////////////////

-Uncomment `PABOOST` if you have a HopeRF RFM92W or RFM95W, or a Modtronix inAir9B (if inAir9, leave commented) or a NiceRF1276.
+Uncomment `PABOOST` if you have a HopeRF RFM92W or RFM95W or RFM96W, or a Modtronix inAir9B (if inAir9, leave commented) or a NiceRF1276.
 If you have another non listed radio module, try first by leaving `PABOOST` commented, then see whether the packet reception is correct with a reasonably high SNR (such as 6 to 10 dB) at some meters of the gateway.
 If not, then try with `PABOOST` uncommented.

 First try: a simple Ping-Pong program example
 =============================================